thacherT1D/webdevstuff/Auth/OAuth.desc.md

 LINKEDIN_CLIENT_SECRET=some_client_secret
 ```

-Then, choose the default permissions that LinkedIn will ask your users to grant your application.
-Accessing a user's private information on LinkedIn will require that user to grant your application certain permissions.
-The permissions system ensures that a user is made aware of what your application could possibly access or do on their behalf before approving it.
-The default permissions are specified on this form.
-Additionally, they can also be explicitly requested using the `scope` argument during the authorization step of the OAuth 2.0 process.
+Then, choose the default permissions for LinkedIn to ask your users to grant your application.
+Remember, accessing a user's private information on LinkedIn from your application will require certain permissions granted by the user.
+The permissions system ensures that a user is made aware of what your application could possibly access or do on their behalf.
+The default permissions to ask the user to grant are specified on this form.

+**NOTE:** Additional permissions can also be explicitly requested during the authorization step.

 - `r_basicprofile`
 - `r_emailaddress`